matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 This proposal introduces the concept of relations, which can be used to associate new information with an existing event.

-Relations are any event which have an `m.relationship` mixin in their contents.
+Relations are any event which have an `m.relationship` field in their contents.
 The `m.relationship` field must include a `rel_type` field that gives the type of relationship being defined, and the `event_id` field that gives the event which is the target of the relation.
 All the information about the relationship lives under the `m.relationship` key.

+  FIXME: in practice, clients have ended up using `m.relates_to` rather than `m.relationship`, based on an earlier version of this MSC.
+It's unclear whether to migrate the clients to `m.relationship` or give up and stick with `m.relates_to`.

 If it helps, you can think of relations as a "subject verb object" triple, where the subject is the relation event itself; the verb is the `rel_type`